 A pivot door is usually used for a front door to create a grand modern statement.
 It swings open by rotating on a spindle as opposed to butt hinges affixed to a frame.
 Pivot doors are wider and heavier than a standard hinged door.

-Popcorn ceiling (also known as an acoustic ceiling or stucco ceiling)
+Popcorn ceiling (acoustic ceiling or stucco ceiling)

 A masonry wall is a load bearing wall that combines mortar with either brick, stone or concrete blockwork.